May 2025

 Recruitment and ECT support

-Attendees will also examine the effectiveness of existing financial incentives for those joining the teaching workforce and potential opportunities for the expansion of bursaries and one-off payments to help with travel costs and relocation, as well as considering strategies to increase access to pastoral and mental health support for trainee teachers, and best practice in introducing strategies to prevent burnout.
+Attendees also examined the effectiveness of existing financial incentives for those joining the teaching workforce and potential opportunities for the expansion of bursaries and one-off payments to help with travel costs and relocation, as well as considering strategies to increase access to pastoral and mental health support for trainee teachers, and best practice in introducing strategies to prevent burnout.